thapapradeep884/week-5/README.md

 ## 3 Write the client node

-Create a new file called client_member_function.py in the ros2 ws/src/py_srvcli/py_srvcli directory, and then paste the following code inside:
+In the ros2 ws/src/py srvcli/py srvcli directory, make a new file called client member function.py, and then paste the following code inside:

 ```
 import sys